vjoel/tupelo/doc/faq.md

 3. Do I have to worry about retrying operations?
 What about idempotence to ensure that retried operations have no ill effects?

   If a transaction in the block form (or a `take` or a `write_wait`) returns to the calling code, then it has (or will have) executed exactly once on all clients connected to the tupelo message sequencer.
 If you use `transaction` without a block, then you will need to rescue TransactionFailure and retry the transaction, which will execute at most once.

+4. If reads are local, then why are reads included in the transaction as it is sent to remote processes?

+In a transaction, a read acts as an assertion that a certain tuple exists.
+If that tuple has disappeared after the #commit call and before the execution of the transaction, then the "assertion" fails and so does the transaction.

 Transactions
 ============